michaelrsweet/lprint/DOCUMENTATION.md

   - 'dnssd-host': Use the hostname in printer DNS-SD names
   - 'no-multi-queue': Don't allow multiple queues
   - 'raw-socket': Enable raw socket (JetDirect) support for all printers
-  - 'usb-printer': Enable the IPP-USB gadget for the default printer
+  - 'usb-printer': Enable the IPP-USB gadget for the default printer (Raspberry Pi)
   - 'no-web-interface': Disable the web interface
   - 'web-log': Enable web access of the log
   - 'web-network': Enable web-based network configuration